The performance management process in most organizations tends to be broken.

 - Time-bound: Set within a specific time frame to create urgency and focus.

-You can use Liz Lockhart Lance’s excellent article on cascading goals to help you set and track team and individual goals that align with strategic objectives.
+Whichever you go for, I recommend using Liz Lockhart Lance’s excellent article on cascading goals to help you set and track team and individual goals that align with strategic objectives.

-2. Switch to continuous performance management
+2. Switch to continuous (and agile) performance management

 One of the criticisms of traditional performance management is over-reliance on the annual performance review.